arcub/sumo/README.md

 ## Getting Started

-You will compete with a robot which has maximum dimensions of 150x150x150mm.
+You will compete with a robot which has maximum dimensions of 150mm x 150mm x unlimited mm (l x w x h).
 You can either create your robot or it can be a commercial chassis (bought off the shelf).

 ## Rules Overview